 New Zealand test rocket makes it to space but not to orbit

-This photo supplied by Rocket Lab, shows the Electron rocket about to launch from the Mahia Peninsula in the North Island of New Zealand, Thursday, May 25, 2017.
 California-based company Rocket Lab said Thursday it had launched a test rocket into space from its New Zealand launch pad, although the rocket didn't reach orbit as hoped.
+The company said its Electron rocket lifted off at 4:20 p.m.
+Thursday and reached space three minutes later.

 Discussions